chem454/chem454.github.io/docs/course-information/syllabus.md

 These grades indicate levels in quality from excellent to unsatisfactory.
 Students are responsible for knowing class attendance, withdrawal, and drop-add policies and procedures.

+*Graduate students only:* Graduate students will be subject to the same grading scale, but will have additional work to complete that helps determine their grade.
+See [Contributions to Your Grade](http://localhost:4000/syllabus#contributions-to-your-grade) (above) and [Graduate Project](http://localhost:4000/syllabus#graduate-project) (below) for additional information.

 ## Turning Things In

 Most assignments will be submitted electronically on Canvas.
 Unless otherwise specified, assignments are due at 23:59:59 on the due date and late work is not accepted.
 A list of anticipated assignments is available in the Canvas site for the course, but is subject to change as needed.